cvldigital/hilltop-alliance/_posts/2017-08-30-why-this-has-been-a-rainy-summer.md

 ---

-##
+# &nbsp;

 ## The rain never stops

-> We the people, in order to form a more perfect union, establish justice and tranquility, do ordain and establish the Constitution of the United States of America.  – Benjamin Franklin
+> We the people, in order to form a more perfect union, establish justice and tranquility, do ordain and establish the Constitution of the United States of America. &nbsp;– Benjamin Franklin

 ![](/uploads/versions/hack-for-sav-transparent---x----936-639x---.png)